 And it seems like there’s another Wordle clone every week.

 For Canadians, there’s Canuckle, where every word has some Canadian connection, like MAPLE or POPPY.

 For Harry Potter fans, there’s Hogwartle.
 I was going to do it, but SNAPE gave me detention!

 For Star Wars fans, there’s Starwordle.
 May the FORCE be with you.

 Someone really should produce Markle for marketing terms.
 EMAIL, LINKS, MEDIA… I’d do that one every day.
 Wouldn’t you?

 And how about Nerdle for tech terms?
 Featuring acronyms like ASCII and HTTPS plus “real” words like AZURE and QUERY.

 If you liked this e-newsletter, please forward it to a colleague who’s interested in white papers.

 You can see all the previous issues here: www.thatwhitepaperguy.com/newsletters/

-And if you have any comments or questions about white papers, please send them to Gordon AT thatwhitepaperguy.com and I’ll do my best to answer… maybe in my next article!
+And if you have any questions about white papers, please send them to Gordon AT thatwhitepaperguy.com and I’ll do my best to answer in a future article.